anxkhn/AuraTrips/README.md

 ## 📖 Usage

 1. Open your browser and navigate to `http://localhost:5173` (or the port specified by Vite).
-2. Sign up or log in to your AuraTrips account.
+2. Sign up / sign in or continue without signing to your AuraTrips account.
 3. Fill in your travel preferences, including destination, budget, interests, and trip duration.
 4. Click "Generate Itinerary" to receive your personalized travel plan.
 5. Explore and customize your itinerary as needed.

 ## 🧠 AI and Data Processing

-AuraTrips implements a **RAG (Retrieval-Augmented Generation) model** to leverage data from a local CSV file containing information about the best travel destinations.
+AuraTrips implements a ****RAG** (Retrieval-Augmented Generation) model** to leve**RAG**e data from a local CSV file containing information about the best travel destinations.
 This approach allows us to provide more accurate and up-to-date recommendations by combining the power of large language models with real-world data.

 The **open-source LLaMA 3 model** is used for curating and generating personalized itineraries.
 By utilizing this advanced language model, we can create more natural and context-aware travel plans that truly reflect the user's preferences and interests.

-The RAG implementation involves the following steps:
+The **RAG** implementation involves the following steps:

 1. **Data Ingestion**: We process a CSV file containing verified travel destination data sourced from [Kaggle](https://www.kaggle.com/datasets/saketk511/travel-dataset-guide-to-indias-must-see-places).
 This dataset has information about 300+ destinations, and user ratings, providing a rich source of information for generating personalized itineraries.
 2. **Retrieval**: When a user inputs their preferences, we use this data to retrieve relevant information about potential destinations and activities.